Human rights in pre-Saddam Iraq: 1850 to 1920

 of the Church of the East at the negotiation dinner.
 It is known that the Iraqi Kurdistan have accepted more than 200,000 Christians refugees and IDPs who had fled from Arab areas between 2012 and 2016.
 It is also known that security officers and authorities who work for Barzani tribe and his political party, the KDP, have frequently abused some local Christians and IDPs for not being "enough" loyal to them.

 From the mid 19th century, "the Kurds carried out numerous massacres of Nestorians, culminating in 1915-1918 with the murder of about half of all the Nestorians and their patriarch Mar Shimun XIX - a genocide proportionally similar to the massacre of the Armenians."
 The important Rabban Hormizd Monastery and the Mar Mattai monastery in Iraq was plundered countless times by the Kurds.
-Nestorian libraris were destroyed by Turks and Kurds over the course of centuries.
+Nestorian libraries were destroyed by Turks and Kurds over the course of centuries.
 The Kurds murdered thousands of women and men, slicing off the ears of the dead and sending them to Badr Khan, and young women were sold as slaves.
 The Kurds also forcibly took possession of churches and convents, and they constantly abducted virgins, brides and women, forcing them to turn Muslim.
 Most notable are the first genocide carried out by Turks and Kurds in the period 1894 1896, and in 1915–1918.
 The Kurd Agha Simko assassinated the patriarch Mar Shimun XXI Benyamin.